ceponatia/budget-tracker/plan.md

 Routing and Data Hosting: As stated, the “web application hosts all data and routing.”
 Concretely, that means all permanent data lives in the cloud database, and page navigation (routing) can be handled either by the single-page app (client-side routes in React) or via server-side if needed for SEO (though SEO is not critical for an app behind login).
 The desktop app will not have its own separate database (beyond the local cache) or independent routing – it will essentially load the React app in a window.
 Any attempt to navigate or fetch data will go to the cloud (if online) or use local data (if offline), keeping the logic centralized.

-6. Security and Privacy Features
+Section 6: Security and Privacy Features

 User Authentication: Implement a secure authentication system for users to sign up and log in.
 Likely this will be email/password based login initially (with passwords hashed with a strong algorithm like bcrypt on the server).
 We will also allow OAuth login through providers like Google for convenience (optional).
 Given the sensitivity of financial data, we will offer Multi-Factor Authentication (MFA), such as an option to enable an authenticator app or SMS code during login for an extra layer of security.